You Can Control Candida With Diet

 There are many factors that bring on yeast infection.
 Some of these factors are related closely to food.
 Observing diet plans that can prevent yeast infection from spreading is the first and one of the basic moves in and make to holistic Candida therapy.
 Adhering to the following diet rules, in combination with other nutrition and lifestyle principles, can bring positive results to your general health and particularly to your yeast infection problem:

 1. Stop eating a refined sugar and carbohydrates.

 Refined sugar (which includes simple carbohydrates such as molasses and honey) and other refined carbohydrates (such as white flour, white rice, any type of cereals etc.) are all food for candida.
 Consuming such foods can make candida breed.
-To prevent candida overgrowth, use Stevia instead of sugar and use whole grain non-gluten products (such as brown rice, buck wheat bread) to replace refined carbohydrates.
+To prevent candida overgrowth, and control candida with diet, use Stevia instead of sugar and use whole grain non-gluten products (such as brown rice, buck wheat bread) to replace refined carbohydrates.

 2. Avoid foods that contain yeast or mold.

 These include foods such as white vinegar, mushrooms, dried fruits, canned vegetables and some condiments.
 These can encourage Candida growth.

 3. To fight Candida your immune system needs to be strong.

 Using antibiotics can debilitate your immune system and kill off friendly bacteria.
 Therefore, many nutritionists recommend that their patients stop using antibiotics and reduce intake of dairy products that may also contain antibiotics.
 Since strengthening the immune system is an integral part of preventing yeast infections, daily

 consumption of garlic can lessen the likelihood of recurrent yeast infections.